voloved/pokeemerald_fork/README.md

  - Player's icon shown and them raising their Poké Ball not shown when performing a field move that the party does not known.
  - Sped up slow and medium text speed.
  - [Arrows show that cycling balls can be done.](https://github.com/rh-hideout/pokeemerald-expansion/pull/3039)
- - Thief Ball option only shows if the Pokémon's catch rate is low enough (proxy for its rarity).
+ - Thief Ball option only shows if the Pokémon's catch rate is low enough (proxy for its rarity) when SUGGEST BALL mode is ADV.
  - Register icon for Cleanse Tag and Poké Doll aligned.
  - Repels can now be registered items.
  - [Added Frostbite](https://github.com/rh-hideout/pokeemerald-expansion/pull/2942) [Credit: Bassoonian]